folio-org/okapi/doc/guide.md

 For Okapi version 1.11.0 and later the modules may be referred to without version.
 In the example above, we could have used `mod-users-bl`.
-In this case, the latest available module will be picked for action=enable and the installed module will be picked for action=disable.
+In this case, the latest available module will be picked for `action` = `enable` and the installed module will be picked for `action` = `disable`.
 Okapi will always respond with the complete - resulting - module IDs.

+If a module is upgraded from an older version, the `from` property contains the old module ID.

 By default all modules are considered for install - whether pre-releases or not.
 For Okapi 1.11.0, it is possible to add filter